 The school is committed to working closely with parents/carers and when appropriate with other agencies.
-We will introduce and communicate the equal opportunities policy to parents/carers through the school prospectus, website, and admission meetings with parents/carers and on parents/carers evenings.
-In addition, copies of our policies are available for all parents/carers on request and signposted on the school website.
+We will introduce and communicate the equal opportunities policy to parents/carers through the school prospectus and website.
+In addition, copies of our policies are available for all parents/carers on request.